 Did you know that some elliptical machines are actually designed specifically to reduce foot numbness?

-They come with specially designed foot pedals that encourage a more natural gait, as well as preventing the build-up of pressure in your toes.
+They come with specially designed foot pedals that encourage a more natural gait, as well as prevent the build-up of pressure in your toes.

 Here are a few models to consider: